Encall27/vuejs-frontend-issue-and-solutions/README.md

-# VueBootstrap-Common-Challenges
+# Vuejs-frontend-issue-and-solutions
-Record all challenges I encountered when using VueBootstrap for Frontend development
+Record all challenges I encountered when using VueBootstrap / Element UI in Vuejs for Frontend development